everysight-maverick/sdk/README.md

 ## How to start your Maverick application development?

 1. Read our documentation within the [developers portal](https://everysight.github.io/maverick_docs/)
-2. Download the latest SDK libraries for IOS & Android from the [releases page](./releases)
+2. Download the latest SDK libraries for IOS & Android from the repository [releases page](https://github.com/everysight-maverick/sdk/releases) or from the [libraries folder](./libraries)
 3. Samples for Android and IOS can be found in the [samples repository](https://github.com/everysight-maverick/samples)